xavieroyj/portfolio/src/content/blogs/hello-world.md

 # Introduction
 I'm Xavier, a student from SIT (Singapore Institute of Technology) studying Computing Science.
 I'm currently interning in Mediatek as an NPU physical implementation engineer.
 Concurrently, I'm also working on a bus chartering service called [Shiftbus](https://shiftbus.com) with a bunch of friends.

-I'm currently learning about reverse engineering so you might see more blog post related to it soon.
+I'm currently learning about reverse engineering so you might see more blog posts related to it soon.

 # What to expect
 Don't expect anything too interesting just yet.
 This blog would be a mixture of everyday life, technologies I'm currently learning, and other random thoughts.